isabella232/atmel-temperature-demo/README.md

 [Access it now!][demo]

 This demo required a physical device running.
+Also, the UI is optimized for large display (2560 x 1440) for tradeshow demo.

 If you see a blank graph with purple background, the Atwinc-1500 is not running.